US general says no military threat on southern border

-The top U.S. general for homeland defense says there is no military threat coming from the southern border with Mexico, but his focus in on "very real" threats from China and Russia.
+Under pointed questioning from senators, the top U.S. general for homeland defense said Tuesday that he sees no military threat coming from the southern border with Mexico, but his focus in on "very real" threats from China and Russia in the north.

-He says proposed barriers along the U.S.-Mexico border could increase security.
-President Donald Trump has declared a national emergency along the southern border to fund his proposed wall.
+President Donald Trump has declared a national emergency along the southern border to fund his proposed wall, and he plans to use Defense Department funds from military construction and counter-drug programs to pay for it.
+Members of Congress are challenging that.

-Senators are questioning the need for the wall and suggesting U.S. troops are being used as political props in a fake emergency.
+Democratic senators on the Senate Armed Services Committee peppered O'Shaughnessy with questions about the need to divert the money from existing projects and questioned the validity of a national emergency declaration.

 Sign Up and Save